 Besides, distraction doesn’t work.
 The message communicated is that avoiding the feelings – as opposed to allowing the feelings to be felt – is “The Way” to cope.
 This is how people become addicts – to sugar (later to alcohol and other drugs), to entertainment (later to all forms of media), to a new toy (later to shopping)… you get the idea.

 When the time is right (meaning, once the hard feelings have been felt), give children full permission to experience happiness again.
-It will spontaneously show up, perhaps sooner for them than it does for us, the adult.
-The thing is, they may feel guilty about their happiness, or believe that it’s wrong.
+It will spontaneously show up, perhaps sooner for them than it does for us, the adults.
+The thing is, children may feel guilty about their happiness, or believe that it’s wrong.
 Children ask themselves this question too: “Is it OK to be happy when our loved one is dead?”
 Answer: Yes.
 Of course.
 Please do.

 Re-introduce small joyful activities.
 I don’t recommend a trip to Disneyland – WAY too much stimulation when a child’s nervous system has been through a shock and is trying to find its way back to homeostasis.
 Joy is a part of life; even after the death of a loved one and all the sadness that entails.
 Allow children the time to remember and re-discover what brings them joy, what makes them laugh, what allows them to feel better about themselves, but again, not as a way to avoid the difficult emotions.